Last updated: October 16, 2018

 - Full legal name;

-- Social Security Number (“SSN”) or any comparable government-issued identification number;
+- Social Security Number (“SSN”) or a comparable government-issued identification number;

 - Date of birth;

-- Proof of identity (e.g., driver’s license, passport or government-issued ID);
+- Proof of identity (e.g., unexpired driver’s license, passport or other government-issued identification);

 - Home address (not a mailing address or P.O.
 Box); and